influxdata/docs-v2/content/influxdb/cloud-dedicated/reference/influxql/group-by.md

 The order that tags are listed in the `GROUP BY` clause does not affect how data is grouped.

-### Grouping by tag and no time range return unexpected timestamps
+### Grouping by tag and no time range returns unexpected timestamps

-When grouping by tags and no time range is specified in the [`WHERE` clause](/influxdb/cloud-dedicated/reference/influxql/where/), results use the [Unix epoch]() as the default timestamp for the aggregate timestamp.
+When grouping by tags and no time range is specified in the [`WHERE` clause](/influxdb/cloud-dedicated/reference/influxql/where/), results use the [Unix epoch](/influxdb/cloud-dedicated/reference/glossary/#unix-epoch) as the default timestamp for the aggregate timestamp.
 For example:

 ```sql